slothoth/Fall-From-Heaven/README.md

 ## Upgrade System:
 - [ ] can upgrade outside borders       probably needs bespoke upgrade system
 - [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.
+That would solve a lot of issues.
+WildW unit transfer system?

-## Summoning System:
+## Magic System:
 - [ ] Puppets, inheriting from summoner
+- [ ] Resurrection System  For Hero level, Use pPlayer:SetProperty() on UnitRemovedFromMap (assuming thats the death event).
+Then on casting Resurrection, check unit's owner for that hero dead property.
+Much harder I think for the Phoenix promotion, there is the CanRetreatWhenCaptured that vampires use.
+But how can I hook into that temporarily?
+UnitCaptured is an Event, but that trigger on units being killed, somehow works for Vampires.
+- [ ] Summoning Buildings : Modifier with 3 tile AOE?
+So can only affect one city.
+Needs to be Lua as requirements cant check if unit has promotion, and needs to be rooted in city not unit

 ## Civ Spawn System:
 - [x] New Civ spawned midgame      Do Kupe LeadersXP2 ocean spawn, then do citytransfer/found city.